 While it is always important to maintain a safe distance between your own vehicle and the car in front at all times, this is even more of an issue under cold weather conditions due to the effect wet or frozen road surfaces have on your car’s braking capabilities.
 Motorists are advised to resist the temptation to swerve too suddenly in the event that their vehicle begins to slide during braking or cornering, as it is thought that this can cause it go into an uncontrolled spin.
 However, no two driving situations are the same, so drivers must always rely on their own judgement.
 Also, make sure that you have the skills necessary to cope with whatever adverse weather conditions might throw at you.

 Further to the previous point, reassure yourself that your driving skills are fit for purpose by considering an advanced driving course.
 These are offered by all major driving instruction companies, and will give you a thorough grounding in the skills cold weather driving requires.
 Who knows, you might even rediscover your enjoyment of motoring in the process.

-Finally, if weather conditions are particularly harsh, for example if there is heavy snow or strong winds in addition to cold weather conditions, think seriously about cancelling your journey altogether and staying in the comfort and safety of your own home.
+Finally, if weather conditions are particularly harsh, for example if there is heavy snow or strong winds in addition to cold weather conditions, think seriously about cancelling your journey all together and staying in the comfort and safety of your own home.
 Commuters are often pleasantly surprised at how accommodating employers can be when it comes to working from home, so don’t be afraid to ask.
 It can also pay to be honest with yourself about how enjoyable that social event will really be if it involves a difficult journey.
 After all, you can always reschedule, and your friends might be glad to avoid an unpleasant journey of their own.